Abu al-A'la Mawdudi: Islamic state

-According to Maududi, Islam had an "unwritten constitution" that needed "to be transformed into a written one".
+According to Mawdudi, Islam had an "unwritten constitution" that needed "to be transformed into a written one".
 The constitution would not be the sharia (or the Quran, as Saudi Arabia's constitution is alleged to be) but a religious document based on "conventions" of the "rightly guided caliphs", and the "canonised verdicts of recognised jurists" (i.e. the sharia) as well as the Quran and hadith.